NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 The following options/arguments are required:

 ```
     -w, --workspace-name=       Name of new JupyterLab workspace.
     -s, --size=                 Size new workspace (i.e. size of backing persistent volume to be created).
 Format: '1024Mi', '100Gi', '10Ti', etc.
 ```

 The following options/arguments are optional:

 ```
     -c, --storage-class=	    Kubernetes StorageClass to use when provisioning backing volume for new workspace.
 If not specified, the default StorageClass will be used.
 Note: The StorageClass must be configured to use Trident or the BeeGFS CSI driver.
 	-g, --nvidia-gpu=		    Number of NVIDIA GPUs to allocate to JupyterLab workspace.
 Format: '1', '4', etc. If not specified, no GPUs will be allocated.
 	-h, --help			        Print help text.
 	-i, --image=			    Container image to use when creating workspace.
 If not specified, "jupyter/tensorflow-notebook" will be used.
 	-m, --memory=			    Amount of memory to reserve for JupyterLab workspace.
 Format: '1024Mi', '100Gi', '10Ti', etc. If not specified, no memory will be reserved.
 	-n, --namespace=		    Kubernetes namespace to create new workspace in.
 If not specified, workspace will be created in namespace "default".
 	-p, --cpu=			        Number of CPUs to reserve for JupyterLab workspace.
 Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
+	-a, --register-with-astra	Register new workspace with Astra Control (requires Astra Control).
 ```

 ##### Example Usage